Together we inspire and succeed

 Welcome and thank you for taking an interest in Ullesthorpe Church of England Primary School

 As a Church of England primary school, we aim to provide a safe, secure and nurturing learning environment where each child can grow in God’s love.
-Twelve Christian values are at the heart of our ethos and curriculum – friendship, thankfulness, forgiveness, trust, peace, hope, service, compassion, justice, endurance, wisdom and community.
-We have strong links with St Peter's Church, Claybrooke Parva.
+Three Christian values are at the heart of our ethos and curriculum – respect, perseverance and community (koinonia).
+We have strong links with St Peter's Church, Claybrooke Parva and are grateful for the support of Revd Carol Brennand and others from our local church communities.

 Ullesthorpe CE Primary School is a Church of England school aiming to deliver excellent results across the curriculum